 - including the Traffic Endpoint ID in all the PDRs to be created with the same UE IP address.

-If the PDR(s) is created successfully, the UP function shall return the UE IP address/prefix it has assigned to the PDR(s) or to the Traffic Endpoint(s) in the PFCP Session Establishment Response or PFCP Session Modification Response.
+If the PDR(s) is created or modified successfully, the UP function shall return the full list of UE IP address/prefix it has assigned to the PDR(s) or to the Traffic Endpoint(s) in the PFCP Session Establishment Response or PFCP Session Modification Response.

-Upon receiving a request to delete a PFCP session, to remove a Traffic Endpoint, or to remove the last PDR associated with the UE IP address/prefix, the UP function shall release the UE IP address/prefix that was assigned to the PFCP session, to the Traffic Endpoint, or to the PDR.
+Upon receiving a request to delete a PFCP session, to remove a Traffic Endpoint associated with the UE IP address/prefix, or to remove the last PDR associated with the UE IP address/prefix, the UP function shall release the UE IP address/prefix that was assigned to the PFCP session, to the Traffic Endpoint, or to the PDR.

+NOTE: For a PFCP session corresponding to a PDU session or a PDN connection, all UE IP Address(es) allocated for this PDU session or PDN connection are used by all PDRs and Traffic Endpoints.
+It is not possible that a subset of UE IP Address(es) are dedicated to a subset PDRs.